ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### `lang.decimal:round` method signature is improved

-The method signature is changed to have an extra argument `fractionDigits`, where the user can choose the number of fraction digits of the rounded result.
-When `fractionDigits` is zero, the method rounds to an integer.
+The function signature has been changed to have an extra argument `fractionDigits`, where the user can choose the number of fraction digits of the rounded result.
+When `fractionDigits` is zero, the function rounds to an integer.

 ```ballerina
 import ballerina/io;